Skip to footer content

 $vbLabelText $csharpLabel

 This controller method generates a PDF document and returns it as a downloadable file, perfect for server-side processing in web applications.
-You could also make use of a new MemoryStream object to handle the PDF document creation.
+You could also use a MemoryStream object to handle PDF document creation.
+For Blazor applications, similar patterns apply with modifications.

 IronPDF supports numerous advanced features for creating PDFs.
-You can add headers, footers, page numbers, and even merge multiple PDF files:
+You can add headers and footers, page numbers, and even merge multiple PDF files:

 public void CreatePdfWithHeaderFooter()